kegsay/blog/_posts/2016-11-09-Why-manage-dependencies.md

  - Find the exact code to change.
  - Change it.

 Easy, right?
 Are we missing anything though?
 Were other parts of the program relying on some behaviour you have now changed?
 Enter: dependency management. **THIS** is why dependencies matter.
 You don't know what you may have broken when making this change.
 How do you find out what you may have broken?
 In most languages, you just find out what calls the function.
-You begin to form a **dependency graph** of:
+You begin to form a **dependency graph**<sup>[1](#deps)</sup> of:
  - Things that call this function.
  - Things that rely on the return value[s] from this function.

-But this is easy: IDEs often have "Find Usage" functions and there's always grep, right<sup>[1](#reflection)</sup>?
+But this is easy: IDEs often have "Find Usage" functions and there's always grep, right<sup>[2](#reflection)</sup>?
 But what happens if you actually find out you have broken something?
 You MUST fix it **before** you can land `$FEATURE`, or else it won't work.
 So you do the same 3 steps:
  - Work out how this piece of code was using the function before.
 Work out *what* needs to be changed.
  - Find the code to fix.
  - Change it.